DSI-CORES/OpenByDesign/Practical-guide-for-potential-contributors.md

-# Practical guide to getting started
+# Practical guide for potential contributors

-The purpose of this guide is to briefly introduce and orient you to navigate our GitHub organization and submit your contribution.
+The purpose of this guide is to briefly introduce and orient potential contributors to navigate our GitHub organization and submit your contribution.
 Our intention is to keep this short, sweet, and to the point.
 We have provided links to more verbose descriptions.
 Please open an issue if there are other fundamental terms that would be beneficial to add here.

 ## GitHub navigation